 In an up-and-down economy, some people fail to make adjustments to their lifestyle and end up regretting it later.
-Meanwhile, others will go to extreme lengths to cut back on expenses and save a buck or two.
+Meanwhile, others will go to extreme lengths to cut back on expenses to quickly save money.

 We asked Dave’s Facebook fans, “What is the craziest length you’ve ever gone to in order to save a buck?”
 Their answers were creative and funny.

 Casey saves a little money by negotiating.
 “I always ask for 10% off,” he said.
 “I get it most of the time.
 That's a 10% increase in my pay!”
 Well done, Casey!

 When it comes to creativity, Dawn might take the cake.
 When she needed surgery to correct some physical issues after losing weight, she got on the phone and called Dr. Phil!